LuigiGonnella/SE25-Participium/Retrospective/retrospective_sprint2.md

 - Which ones you were not able to achieve?
 Why?

-        Communication: it improved but not enough
+        Communication: it is improved but not enough

 - Improvement goals for the next sprint and how to achieve them (technical tasks, team coordination, etc.)

-        Communication: further improve communication by informing other members about changes.
+        Communication: further improve communication by informing other members about changes, expecially before starting or after finishing a task.
-        Synchronization: we should have better synchronization between branches.
+        Synchronization: we should have better synchronization while we are implementing stories, expecially because we work on separate branches.

 - One thing you are proud of as a Team!!

         We improved sprint planning.
-We were able to finish more stories than previous sprint.
+        We were able to finish more stories than the previous sprint.